naoshibaikyu/superbuddn/epilogues/mall.md

 Eris: Don't humor him.
 Nadine, why don't we go check out GameStore.
 Scruffy, why don't you meet up with us there after you get your hot dog.

-Scruffy: Sure thing.
+Scruffy Happy: Sure thing.
 Thanks for the 50 bucks by the way!

 Eris Shocked: Wait, I didn't give you any money--

-Scruffy: --what, can't hear you, see you in a bit!
+Scruffy Happy: --what, can't hear you, see you in a bit!

 Eris Annoyed: Ah, whatever, better he has something to focus on.